nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 Water Shader Part
 =================
 In this part, I will introduce my tries to make water more realistic and more cartoonic.
 The Following is passing through to goal.
-The table of contents is as follows.
 > Getstner Wave
 >
 > Foam